County Durham Care Partnership

 Better care, joined up care, closer to home

 It's about putting the people at the centre of everything we do, moving away from a hospital-based model of care to a new way of working, based on collaboration and partnership, to provide more care in people's homes and their community at the same time breaking down barriers between services.

 This means joining up the work of general practices, community services and hospitals to meet the needs of people requiring care.

 All parts of the health system working side by side

 A key strength of the commitment to develop a truly integrated health care system for County Durham was to align clinical leadership for oversight and governance across the partnership.

 Working together in this way is starting to show real benefits across County Durham.
-By building Teams around Patients (TAP), locally based district nurses are working closely with teams of social workers and therapists, often based in the same building so they get to know each and how their services work best together.
+By building Teams around Patients (TAP), locally based district nurses are working closely with teams of social workers and therapists, often based in the same building, so they get to know each other and how their services work best together.